antarctica/lantern/docs/site.md

 classes used in the built static site.

 > [!NOTE]
-> Using the [Site Templates](#templates) as the content path will not work as they contain interpolated class names
+> Using the [Site Templates](#templates) as the content path will not work, as they contain interpolated class names
-> which the Tailwind compiler cannot resolve, which would lead to missing styles.
+> the Tailwind compiler cannot resolve, causing missing styles.

 Compiled and minified output MUST be stored as `src/lantern/resources/css/main.css`, as this file will be copied into the site build directory and referenced within generated pages.